Treedy2020/TransNet/README.md

 #### B. Checkpoints Downloading

-We appologize for that due to the oversight of our earlier experiments, we didn't save the complete Checkpoints results, you can check  the performance of indoor scenarios now and we will upload our  checkpoints for outdoor scenarios in [Google Drive](https://drive.google.com/drive/folders/10AxRFCE1Nbiqc0JgcFdQZ8mxQV8YbR8F?usp=sharing) in one week.
+We appologize for that due to the oversight of our earlier experiments, we didn't save the complete Checkpoints results, you can check  the performance of indoor scenarios by downloading checkpoints in  [Google Drive] (https://drive.google.com/drive/folders/10AxRFCE1Nbiqc0JgcFdQZ8mxQV8YbR8F?usp=sharing) and we will upload our  checkpoints for outdoor scenarios in three days.
+We support more detail checpoints in [Google Drive](https://drive.google.com/drive/folders/10AxRFCE1Nbiqc0JgcFdQZ8mxQV8YbR8F?usp=sharing).

 You can also check the authenticity of our results by training a new TransNet yourself and see its performance, the test NMSE and training MSE loss will be printed during your training.
 A 400 epochs training dosen't take very long (about 3 and half hours on a single RTX 2060), and you are able to reproduce any results in  Table 1 of our paper.